Innovative Positive Energy Building Solutions in four EU Climate Zones

-- a social housing apartment complex in Hasselt, Belgium (Coastal climate),
+Social housing complex in Hasselt, Belgium (Coastal climate)

 Key Objectives of EXCESS Underpinning the PEB Demonstration Projects

 Overall, the EXCESS project is guided by a S.M.A.R.T. approach (Specific, Measurable, Achievable, Relevant and Time-Oriented) to reach its ambitious objectives.
 In so doing the project consortium will deliver measurable impacts, including (1) the advancement of new materials, technologies and integrated technological systems; (2) the optimisation of the interplay of local energy generation, storage, consumption at building and district-level; (3) the promotion of a user-centric approach as well as (4) the effective dissemination, communication, replication and exploitation of activities and improved market uptake.
 Three EXCESS objectives are described in further detail below.

 Demonstration projects explore how a range of technical PEB solutions, which harness the most advantageous renewable energy generation options and energy storage technologies for the four climate zones, can be easily and seamlessly integrated.
 EXCESS targets a 10% market uptake for its cost-efficient PEB technology packages until 2030.

 PEB solutions will be introduced that empower consumers, allowing them to actively participate in the management of their energy consumption in response to signals sent by system or market operators.
 The user-centric approach of EXCESS throughout the demo project optimisation process ensures that negative impacts (e.g. on comfort, health, etc.) are avoided.